 The County continues to look for ways to effectively manage the cost of mental health services.
-For the year, expenditures totaled \$1.696 million, an increase of approximately 4% from the prior year.
+For the year, expenditures totaled \$1.829 million, an increase of approximately 7.8% from the prior year.
 The County's goal is to maintain a reserve that is equal to approximately 25% of the annual operating costs in the Mental Health Fund.
-The Mental Health Fund balance at year end decreased by \$322,358 from the prior year; ending with a negative balance despite an approximate 10% increase in revenue.
-The County anticipates an increase in property tax to address the current condition of the fund, but legislative changes will be required if the County is to continue to comply with legal mandates and spiraling costs.
+The Mental Health Fund balance at year-end decreased by \$12,462 from the prior year; ending with an even larger negative balance despite an approximate 32% increase in revenue.
+The County anticipates additional funding from the State through alternative sources in FY09 as well as increased tax revenue to address the current condition of the fund.
+However, due to the economic condition of the State of Iowa, it is anticipated that State mental health tax relief funding will be reduced in an effort to balance the state's budget.
+The County emphasizes that legislative changes will be required if the County is to continue to comply with legal mandates and escalating costs.

-2007 2006 Ending Fund Balance Revenue Expenditures \$ (33,650) 1,374,113 1,696,472 \$ 288,708 1,251,568 1,625,894
+2008 2007 Ending Fund Balance Revenue Expenditures \$ (46,112) 1,816,406 1,828,868 \$ (33,650) 1,374,113 1,696,472